 - When you check the route map, it says the manager has successfully updated in the future steps, but the form has stayed with the old manager in the C Step, and that old manager can not move it.

-- Customers are often diligent in ensuring that all your usernames in your MANAGER column are correct in each import, but many clients fail to be as diligent in maintaining correct and accurate values in the other manager columns that exist > MATRIX_MANAGER, CUSTOM_MANAGER.
-If you are not updating these columns and have usernames of people who are no longer valid, then this will cause failures and forms will not move for those records.
+- Customers are often diligent in ensuring that all your USERID's in your MANAGER column are correct in each import, but many clients fail to be as diligent in maintaining correct and accurate values in the other manager columns that exist > MATRIX_MANAGER, CUSTOM_MANAGER.
+If you are not updating these columns and have USERID's of people who are no longer valid, then this will cause failures and forms will not move for those records.
 If a person is set as the custom manager of many people then this can affect many forms.

 Any queries in relation to forms/route mapping should be routed to your Partner or by opening an incident with the Performance Management team using the component LOD-SF-PM

 2087507 - Data Imports & Exports: Matrix Manager and Custom Manager Import - Displaying Matrix & Custom Manager Relationships